DuncanDoyle/gg-sp-8471/README.md

   }
 ]

-And say you want to grant access to a route if:
+And say you want to grant access to a 4 different routes with the following 4 different policies:
-- the JWT contains "app1.resource1:read AND app1.resource1.update"
+- Route 1: the JWT contains "app1.resource1:read AND app1.resource1.update"
-- the JWT contains "app1.resource1:read OR app1.rsource1.update"
+- Route 2: the JWT contains "app1.resource1:read OR app1.rsource1.update"

-And for another route you want to grant access if:
+- Route 3: the JWT contains "((app1.resource1: read AND app1.resource1.update) OR app2.resource1.read)"
-- the JWT contains app2.resource.read
+- Route 4: the JWT contains app2.resource1.read